Quick Page Links

-Most lactating women will be a little more peckish than usual; you need to listen to your body.
+Most lactating women will be a little more peckish than usual; you must listen to your body.

 Work out an Average Amount

-If you do not want to pump or weigh your baby to work out the exact amount of milk produced, you can use an average amount.
-Calculate your average amount of milk produced by converting the appropriate amount below from ml to Fluid ounces and use this in the above calculator to calculate your average amount of extra calories needed.
+You can use an average amount if you do not want to pump or weigh your baby to determine the exact amount of milk produced.
+Calculate your average amount of milk produced by converting the appropriate amount below from ml to Fluid ounces.
+Use this in the above calculator to calculate your average amount of extra calories needed.
 The only snag in calculating an average amount would be if your baby were going through a growth spurt, in which case they would drink more milk than usual.